 In respect of Colombia, United States banks had a bigger exposure than non-United States banks during the high cycle of the boom, accounting for 50-60% of the total debt between 1979 and 1982.
 Of the United States group of banks, the top nine held about 70% of the total for that nationality of bank during the boom.
 It was the very heavily exposed top nine United States banks which were first to begin running down their relatively greater private sector exposure, beginning as early as 1981.
 The non-United States banks were very much public sector-oriented during the boom.
-Although Colombia did not have to reprogramme capital payments, it faced great difficulty in putting together its large loan during 1985 most of the resources of which came from the non-United States banks.
+Although Colombia did not have to reprogram capital payments, it faced great difficulty in putting together its large loan during 1985 most of the resources of which came from the non-United States banks.

-Figures 8 and 9 contain information on what have been called the riskier borrowers -Bolivia, Peru and Uruguay- those which proved less attractive to the majority of the principal TNB organizers of syndicated credits.
-In these cases, public sector exposure was usually the most important element of the total debt situation; however, one should note here that the available information must be interpreted with caution due to the fact that the debt of both Bolivia and Peru was declared value impaired (requiring risk reserves to be established) by United States regulatory agencies thereby causing short-term credit lines to collapse and Uruguay was heavily impacted by voluminous private capital flows from neighbouring Argentina which proved a severe destabilizing factor and which is not included in these figures from BIS reporting sources.
+Figures 8 and 9 contain information on what have been called the riskier borrowers --Bolivia, Peru and Uruguay-- those which proved less attractive to the majority of the principal TNB organizers of syndicated credits.
+In these cases, public sector exposure was usually the most important element of the total debt situation; however, one should note here that the available information must be interpreted with caution due to the fact that the debt of both Bolivia and Peru was declared value impaired (requiring allocated transfer risk reserves to be established) by United States regulatory agencies thereby causing short-term credit lines to collapse and Uruguay was heavily impacted by voluminous private capital flows from neighbouring Argentina which proved a severe destabilizing factor and which is not included in these figures from BIS reporting sources.
 One clear conclusion which is apparent in these riskier cases is that the United States banks, most specifically the top nine, were by far the principal nationality of lenders and very much channelled the access of these countries to the international capital market.

 In the case of Peru, it might be mentioned that it had run into serious debt servicing difficulties in 1976 and was excluded form the syndicated loan market in the following two years.
 The data in figure 12 capture the situation of that country as it returned to the international capital market for what could be called its "second cycle" of TNB lending, much of which came in the form of private sector loans from smaller United States and non-United States banks during 1980-1982.
 Peru had to restructure its debt again both in 1982 and 1983 and thereafter new lending from banks stopped.
-Non-United States banks contributed most to the 1982 agreement; however, it was the United States ones which did so in 1983.
-The establishment of transfer risk reserves presumably account for a substantial portion of the steep decline in United States bank exposure beginning in 1985.
-Private sector borrowing collapsed because of the non-renewal of short-term and direct credits, not because any major private sector obligations were converted into public sector ones.
-It is important to note that private sector debt was originally excluded from the 10% of exports limit set on debt service in 1985.

-PERU: BANK EXPOSURE BY SECTORa
+Figure 12 PERU: BANK EXPOSURE BY SECTORa